drinkcoffee/drinkcoffee.github.io/experience.md

 **Web3 Development Process, Contracts Repo, and Smart Contract Auditing**: I introduced development processes for smart contracts and associated off-chain systems including key management and vulnerability response planning.
 I drove improvements to the Smart Contracts GitHub repository.
 I instigated multiple process improvements with smart contract auditing.
 I audited a multitude of contracts, the result of which was the detection of critical security issues prior to contract deployment.

+**Partnerships**: I have maintained relationships with blockchain services vendors and negotiated contract renewals.

+# Ethereum Engineering Group Meet-up (December 2017 to Present): Organiser & Speaker
+The [Ethereum Engineering Group Meet-up](https://www.meetup.com/ethereum-engineering/) is a group that meets via Zoom each week or two.
+We have speakers from all over the world who deliver talks on Solidity, the Ethereum platform, cryptography, crosschain & bridges, applications, law, social aspects of blockchain, and much more.
+All talks are recorded and appear on [YouTube](https://www.youtube.com/channel/UC2iGGbbKzS2hYwcZ9xBS-6A).
+Talks commonly have hundreds to thousands of views, with the [most viewed talk](https://www.youtube.com/watch?v=RxL_1AfV7N4) currently having 50K views.
+I am the driving force behind the group, and have personally delivered more than a dozen talks.
+For more information see my meetup [project page](../projects/meetup).

+# Whatgame Studios (December 2024 to Present): Co-Founder / Game Designer / Game Dev

+Whatgame Studios is developing a range of daily play puzzle games.
+In the first game, [14Numbers](https://whatgamestudios.com/14numbers/), you have the numbers one to ten, 25, 50, 75, and 100, and need to come up with three solutions that solve for the daily target number.
+I have helped with game design, implementation and operations.

 # Uniswap Foundation (Feburary to March 2023): Advisor / Consultant
 I have advised on [Uniswap's Cross-Chain Bridge Assessment Process](https://gov.uniswap.org/t/cross-chain-bridge-assessment-process/20148/47).

+# VE3 (February 2023): Consultant
+At VE3 I researched the design of multi-dimensional automatic market makers.

 # ConsenSys (July 2017 to January 2023): Technical Directory & Applied Cryptographer